×

 When we asked expats and global nomads about the quality of medical care in Italy, they replied:

-"If in serious health...seek English speaking private physician..."you get what you pay for"," wrote one digital nomad living in Italy.
+"If in serious health...seek English speaking private physician..."you get what you pay for"," said one member in Italy.

 "Healthcare services in Italy are generally of high quality, with a public system providing comprehensive coverage to residents.
 Public healthcare includes general practitioner services, hospital care, and specialist treatments, often with minimal out-of-pocket costs.
 However, wait times for non-urgent procedures can be long and that's the reason why many expats and Italians opt for private health insurance to access private healthcare facilities, which offer faster service and more comfort," wrote Brian Viola from Italian For A While.